OfflineMuch/OfflineMuch/README.md

-waves hi im Sabrina Im transgender and i go by she/her and i heavily kin furina (incase anyone is wondering Kinning is where relate to a character via personality, backstory or looks) so basically whenever you see "Me" in the name thats normally just me kinning
+waves hi im Stupid boy and i go by dur and i heavily into ty beanies.

 btw I can be very social and also very unsocial?
 Ive been diagnosed with ADHD, and im 99% sure im Autistic. just a note: because im mentally ill i have a hard time with remembering, focusing, and i can take things very literally